 Another common ingredient widely used ingredients in cooking all around the world.
 Garlic helps reduce high blood pressure and cholesterol levels which are both associated with an increased risk of cardiovascular disease.

 But what many people don’t know, garlic has natural anti-coagulant properties.
-It contains allicin and ajoene, substances that block the aggregation of blood platelets and avoiding clots.
+It contains allicin and ajoene, substances that block the aggregation of blood platelets and avoid clots.

 A very common spice that’s been used for thousands of years.